-The Surprising Top Five Client Requests For New Home Design
+The Top Five Home Design Requests from my Clients

-After a couple of passes around the trade show floor, filling my canvas tote bag with catalogs and brochures (and swag), I popped in on a seminar, where a representative of a national homebuilder was talking about new home design to a room full of eager builders.
+After a couple of passes around the trade show floor, filling my canvas tote bag with catalogs and brochures, I popped in on a seminar, where a representative of a national homebuilder was talking about new home design to a room full of eager builders.

 He kept referring to homes as “products”, like cars or refrigerators, and said that his company’s national surveys and studies had figured out what everybody wants in their new home.

 He had an impressive Powerpoint presentation of all these “wants” – the preferred appliances, bath fixtures, home styles, etc. – and was happily sharing it with the builders, who’d come here from all over the country.

 Which is probably why you so often see the same house in Denver that you see in Atlanta.

 For some homeowners, that kind of “design by survey” is fine; they want something middle-of-the-road, something not too different from the other houses in their neighborhood, or in the whole country.

 My clients look at houses a little differently.
 They want a house that fits the specifics of their daily lives; a house that knows who they are and how they’re unique; a home that might last them a lifetime.

 That’s personal, face-to-face-talking-for-hours-over-a-cup-of-coffee kind of information that you can’t get from a survey.